 We continued the Stonington Gray paint through the basement bedroom.

-For the window well, we chose to paint the inside of it black and add red rock to the bottom.
+For the window well, we chose to spray paint the inside of it black and add red rock to the bottom.

 Reveal & Finishing Touches